Northern Territory: Political parties

-The two historically dominant political parties in the Northern Territory are the conservative Country Liberal Party, and the social-democratic Australian Labor Party.
-Minor parties that are also active in the NT include the Northern Territory Greens, the Shooters and Fishers Party, Territory Alliance and various others.
+The two historically dominant political parties in the Northern Territory are the conservative Country Liberal Party which governed the Territory from 1974 to 2001, from 2012 to 2016 and since 2024, and the social-democratic Australian Labor Party which governed the Territory from 2001 to 2012 and from 2016 to 2024.
+Minor parties that are also active in the NT include the Northern Territory Greens, the Shooters and Fishers Party and various others.
 It is common for independent politicians to win elections.

+The CLP's rule was once so tight, that a former minister once said the CLP had a "'rightful inheritance of being the party that runs this place'".

+The 2024 Northern Territory general election saw the NT Greens win a seat in the Legislative Assembly, with Kat McNamara defeating former Chief Minister Natasha Fyles in the seat of Nightcliff; this marked the first time the Greens entered the Legislative Assembly in the history of the Northern Territory.

+As fewer parties and candidates contest Northern Territory general elections than they do Australian federal elections in the Northern Territory, the CLP, Labor and independents usually have a higher vote share at territory elections than at federal elections in the Northern Territory due to the absence of right-wing minor parties such as Pauline Hanson's One Nation and the fact that the Greens do not run in every seat at territory elections.

 Demographics

 The population of the Northern Territory at the 2011 Australian census was 211,945, a 10 per cent increase from the 2006 census.
 The Australian Bureau of Statistics estimated a June 2015 resident population of 244,300, taking into account residents overseas or interstate.
 The territory's population represents 1% of the total population of Australia.

 The Northern Territory's population is the youngest in Australia and has the largest proportion (23.2%) under 15 years of age and the smallest proportion (5.7%) aged 65 and over.
 The median age of residents of the Northern Territory is 31 years, six years younger than the national median age.

-Indigenous Australians own some 49% of the land.
+Indigenous Australians make up 30.3% of population and own some 49% of the land.
 The life expectancy of Aboriginal Australians is well below that of non-Indigenous Australians in the Northern Territory, a fact that is mirrored elsewhere in Australia.
 ABS statistics suggest that Indigenous Australians die about 11 years earlier than the average non-Indigenous Australian.
 There are Aboriginal communities in many parts of the territory, the largest ones being the Pitjantjatjara near Uluru / Ayers Rock, the Arrernte near Alice Springs, the Luritja between those two, the Warlpiri further north, and the Yolngu in eastern Arnhem Land.

 In 2019, 147,255 people lived in Darwin, an overwhelming majority of the Territory's population.
 Despite this, the Northern Territory is the least urbanised jurisdiction in the Commonwealth (followed by Tasmania).

 Cities and towns

-Not all communities are incorporated cities, or towns.
-They are referred to as "Statistical Local Areas."